Slide Away (Oasis song): Reception

-"Slide Away" received critical acclaim and remains one of the band's most beloved tracks by both journalists and fans.
+"Slide Away" received critical acclaim and remains one of the band's most celebrated tracks by both journalists and fans.

-While reviewing the Definitely Maybe album, NME writer Keith Cameron described "Slide Away" as "a completely heart-rending love song" that showed the band possessing "both the sweetness and tenderness to complement their well-proven hooligan qualities".
+While reviewing Definitely Maybe, NME writer Keith Cameron described "Slide Away" as "a completely heart-rending love song" that showed the band possessing "both the sweetness and tenderness to complement their well-proven hooligan qualities".
 In his 5-star review of Definitely Maybe, Select critic Andrew Perry called the song a "vision of escape, love and happiness".

 NME ranked "Slide Away" at number 57 in its list of "The 100 Greatest Britpop Songs", and subsequently ranked it number 1 in its list of greatest Oasis songs.
 Paste ranked it number 1, The Guardian ranked it number 2, UPROXX ranked it number 3, The Independent ranked it number 8, and Rolling Stone ranked it number 11 in their respective lists of all-time greatest Oasis songs.
 GibsonGuitar.com also listed the song as one of Noel Gallagher's best guitar tracks.

-Gallagher claims it is Paul McCartney's favourite song by Oasis.
+Noel claims that "Slide Away" is Paul McCartney's favourite Oasis song.